4 Different Ways to Consume Cannabis 12 Feb, 2018

 ADVANTAGE: They can be used to directly treat damaged skin, sore muscles, and joint pain.
 Plus, the THC won’t enter your bloodstream, so you won’t get high.

-DISADVANTAGE: Like we said, you won’t get high. 😉 On a serious note, some topicals do smell like cannabis, especially if they’re homemade.
+DISADVANTAGE: As we said, you won’t get high. ;) On a serious note, some topicals do smell like cannabis, especially if they’re homemade.
 If that’s an issue for you, you may want to stay at home after applying them.

 What’s your favorite way of consuming cannabis?
 Smoking?
 Vaping?
 Edibles?
 Topicals?
-Some other method we didn’t list?
+Some other methods we didn’t list?
 Share your comments on the Essence Facebook page!